-- H.3 The Council's policy, in line with Central Government requirements, will provide a relief of £1,000 relief for two years only (1st April 2017 to 31st March 2019) for all eligible public houses who have a rateable value of less than £100,000 on 1st April 2017. - H.4 The definition of a 'Public House' means any premises as defined in the Licensing Act 2003, which has a premises license authorising sale by retail of alcohol for consumption on the premises.
+- H.3 The Council's policy, in line with Central Government requirements, will provide a relief of £1,000 relief for one year only for all eligible public houses who have a rateable value of less than £100,000 on 1st April 2017. - H.4 The definition of a 'Public House' means any premises as defined in the Licensing Act 2003, which has a premises license authorising sale by retail of alcohol for consumption on the premises.
 In addition, the premises must be used principally for retail sales of alcohol to members of the public for consumption on the premises, and sales must not be subject to the condition that buyers reside at or consume food on the premises. - H.5 It will be for the Council to decide whether any premises falls within the definition give in the above paragraph.
 No relief shall be given where the premises are unoccupied.